scriptingislife/infosec-trello/README.md

 ## Trello API and Authentication

-`mkdir auth && touch auth/trello.yml`
+`touch config.yml`

 Your key, secret, and token can be found on the [Trello Developers](https://trello.com/app-key) page.
 Use the link where it says `you can manually generate a Token` to get your token.
-Add them to `auth/trello.yml`
+Add them to `config.yml`

 ```yaml
 ---